X

 When to see a doctor

-Make an appointment with your health care provider if you experience symptoms of spinal arteriovenous malformation.
+Make an appointment with your healthcare professional if you experience symptoms of a spinal AVM.

 Causes

-The specific cause isn't known.
-Most spinal AVMs are present at birth (congenital), but others may happen later in life.
+The cause of spinal arteriovenous malformations (AVMs) isn't known.
+Most spinal AVMs are present at birth, known as congenital.
+But others may happen later in life.

 Risk factors

-There are no known risk factors for spinal arteriovenous malformation.
+There are no known risk factors for spinal arteriovenous malformations (AVMs).
 The condition occurs equally in men and women.

 Complications

-Without treatment, spinal arteriovenous malformation can cause disability that gets worse over time.
+Without treatment, a spinal arteriovenous malformation (AVM) can cause disability that gets worse over time.
 This is from damage to the spinal cord and surrounding tissues.
-These problems may include:
+This can cause:

 Diagnosis

-Spinal arteriovenous malformations can be difficult to diagnose because the symptoms are similar to those of other spinal conditions, such as spinal dural arteriovenous fistula, spinal stenosis, multiple sclerosis or a spinal cord tumor.
+Spinal arteriovenous malformations (AVMs) can be hard to diagnose.
+The symptoms are similar to those of other spinal conditions.
+Other conditions may include spinal dural arteriovenous fistula, spinal stenosis, multiple sclerosis or a spinal cord tumor.

-Your doctor will likely recommend tests to help rule out other causes of your symptoms, including:
+Your healthcare professional may recommend tests to help rule out other causes of your symptoms, including:

 • Magnetic resonance imaging (MRI), which uses powerful magnets and radio waves to create detailed images of your spinal cord.
-A spinal MRI can identify a mass caused by irregularly connected blood vessels associated with AVM.
+A spinal MRI can show a mass caused by the irregularly connected blood vessels of an AVM.

-• Angiography, which is usually needed to determine the location and characteristics of the blood vessels involved in the AVM.
+• Angiography, which often is needed to see the location and characteristics of the blood vessels involved in the AVM.

-In an angiography, a thin tube (catheter) is inserted into an artery in the groin and guided to the spinal cord.
+In an angiography, a thin tube called a catheter is inserted into an artery in the groin.
+It's guided to the spinal cord.
 Dye is injected into blood vessels in the spinal cord to make them visible under X-ray imaging.

 Treatment

-Treatment for spinal AVM may involve a combination of approaches to lessen symptoms as well as reduce the risk of possible complications.
-The choice of treatment depends on the size, location and blood flow of your spinal AVM, the results of your neurological exam, and your overall health.
+Treatment for a spinal arteriovenous malformation (AVM) may involve a combination of approaches.
+Treatment can lessen symptoms and lower the risk of possible complications.
+The choice of treatment depends on the size, location and blood flow of the spinal AVM.
+The results of your neurological exam and your overall health also are taken into account.

-The goal of spinal AVM treatment is to reduce the risk of hemorrhage and stop or prevent the progression of disability and other symptoms.
+The goal of spinal AVM treatment is to lower the risk of the AVM bleeding.
+Treatment also can stop or prevent disability and other symptoms from getting worse.

-Pain-relieving medications may be used to reduce symptoms such as back pain and stiffness, but most spinal AVMs may eventually need surgery.
+Pain-relieving medicines may be used to reduce symptoms such as back pain and stiffness.
+But most spinal AVMs may eventually need surgery.

 Surgery

-Surgery is usually needed to remove a spinal AVM from the surrounding tissue.
+Surgery is often needed to remove a spinal AVM from the surrounding tissue.
 There are three ways to remove spinal AVMs:

 • Conventional surgery.
-In this procedure, a surgeon makes a cut in the skin to remove the AVM, taking care to avoid damaging the spinal cord and other surrounding areas.
-Surgery is usually done when the AVM is fairly small and in an area of the spinal cord that's easy to reach.
+A surgeon makes a cut in the skin to remove the AVM.
+The surgeon takes care not to damage the spinal cord and surrounding areas.
+Surgery usually is done when the AVM is fairly small and in an area of the spinal cord that is easy to reach.

 • Endovascular embolization.
-Endovascular embolization is a minimally invasive radiologic procedure used to reduce the risk of hemorrhage and other complications associated with spinal AVMs.
+Endovascular embolization can lower the risk of bleeding and other complications of spinal AVMs.

-In endovascular embolization, a catheter is inserted into an artery in the leg and threaded to an artery in the spinal cord that is feeding the AVM.
-Small particles of a gluelike substance are injected to block the artery and reduce blood flow into the AVM.
+A catheter is inserted into an artery in the leg.
+The catheter is then threaded to an artery in the spinal cord that feeds the AVM.
+Small particles of a gluelike substance are injected.
+This blocks the artery and reduces blood flow into the AVM.
 This procedure doesn't permanently destroy the AVM.

-Your doctor may recommend endovascular embolization before other types of surgery to reduce the risk of bleeding during surgery or to shrink the AVM so that surgery is more successful.
+You may need endovascular embolization before other types of surgery.
+This can lower the risk of bleeding during surgery or shrink the AVM so that surgery is more successful.

 • Radiosurgery.
 This procedure uses radiation focused directly on the AVM to destroy the blood vessels of the malformation.
 Over time, those blood vessels break down and close.
-Radiosurgery is most often used to treat small, unruptured AVMs.
+Radiosurgery is most often used to treat small AVMs that haven't burst.

-Your doctor discusses with you the benefits and risks of surgery to remove your AVM.
-Because the AVM is so close to the spinal cord, spinal AVM surgery is a technically difficult and complex procedure that should be performed by an experienced neurosurgeon.
+Your healthcare team discusses with you the benefits and risks of surgery to remove the spinal AVM.
+Because the AVM is so close to the spinal cord, spinal AVM surgery is complex.
+See an experienced neurosurgeon for this type of surgery.

 Preparing for an appointment

-You may be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).
+You may be referred to a doctor who specializes in disorders of the brain and nervous system, known as a neurologist.

 What you can do